MicrosoftDocs/MIMDocs/MIMDocs/update-portals-accessibility-links.md

 1. Refresh your browser cache and reload the home page of the MIM Portal.

    ![Updated MIM portal localized to Italian with additional link visible in the right column](media/update-portals-accessibility-links/mim-portal-10-completed-italian.png)

+For adding links to other areas of the MIM Portal, the [introduction to configuring and customizing the FIM Portal](/previous-versions/mim/ee534913(v=ws.10)) also applies to the MIM Portal as well.

 ## Self-Service Password Reset